 The pattern is consistent: paying to fill NI gaps is an exceptional investment.
 The return is measured in months, not years.

-But even in frozen countries, the return is still positive.
+But even in frozen countries, the return is still exceptional.
 Paying £182 to get £342/year (even frozen) is still worthwhile for the first 7 months.

 The gaps in your record are not abstract.
-They are money.
+They are money-tens of thousands of pounds of it over your retirement.

 Britain has reciprocal social security agreements with dozens of countries.
 These allow work contributions in one country to count toward another country's state pension.

-European countries: - All EU/EEA member states - Switzerland
+European countries with uprating: - All EU/EEA member states - Switzerland - Gibraltar

 How agreements work: